-Participate in a Collaborating with Strangers® Workshop and walk away with more resources, solutions and creative ideas than you could have ever imagined.
+Participate in a Collaborating with Strangers® Workshop on Communities, Culture and Health, and walk away with more resources, solutions and creative ideas than you could have ever imagined.

 The CoLAB Planning Series® is a large group facilitative process that supports one-on-one “speed meetings” where participants quickly reveal their passions, skills and resources that may otherwise take months of conversations to uncover.
 The goal of Collaborating with Strangers is to create a safe and engaging environment in which participants from various fields can meet each other, exchange ideas and, together, build new foundations to start or improve on campus-wide or community projects.